gian-solo/gian-solo.github.io/_posts/2019-10-23-tool-brings-fear-inoculum-to-life-in-los-angeles-with-an-epic-staples-center-performance.md

 mucked to the point that I couldn't tell any instrument and it just sounded like one big roar, mostly discernible.
 I wanted it to be good but no quarter.

-Basically, half the crowd left for the concessions stands halfway through Killing Joke's set.
+Basically, half of the crowd left for the concessions stands through Killing Joke's set.

-After about 30 mins, the stage was finally set for Tool.
+After about 20 more minutes, Killing Joke's set ended and 30 mins, the stage was finally set for Tool.

 Armed with a huge sound, amazing visuals and a fair warning not to record video or shoot a photo during the show, Tool hit the stage.
 The band jumped right into title track "Fear Incolum" off their latest masterpiece and followed it up with crowd favorite